| |

 Are you someone who loves winter & all of the activities in the snow?
 Spring & summer are definitely my favorite seasons in the Northwest, but I love to try out all the fun snow sports every winter with my family.
 We are so fortunate here in the western parts of the Northwest to be so close to the mountains, yet thankfully we have mainly mild temperatures in most locations.
 So, we don’t have to deal with driving in the snow unless we want to, for the most part.

 For my family, we see the snow-capped mountains in the winter and dream of playing in the snow, so we look for new places in the mountains to visit & check out.
-For most areas of the Puget Sound, we’re just a few hours, at most, away from fun in the snow.
+For most areas of Puget Sound, we’re just a few hours, at most, away from fun in the snow.
 But it can be challenging to know where to go.

 We always get so many questions from readers & friends asking about the best places to go for snow play, so we put together this resource of the 10 best sledding & tubing areas in Washington.